box/developer.box.com/content/guides/authentication/jwt/with-sdk.md

 ## Using SDKs and JSON Web Tokens

-To learn more about JWT for each SDK's head over to:
+To learn more about JWT for each SDK head over to:

 - [.Net][.Net]